simonmichael/hledger_site/src/what-problems-does-hledger-solve.md

 (This was my situation when I started writing hledger.)
 I can tell you that having some kind of system to keep a record of financial activity and give clarity and insight is a huge help; it can be life-changing. hledger is a free, highly dependable accounting tool, that scales smoothly from basic to advanced needs.
-It provides structure, extensive documentation with guidance for people new to accounting, and a supportive community.
+It provides structure, extensive documentation, and a supportive community.
 It is lightweight and minimal, so you can start simply without feeling overwhelmed by complex software.

 **I’m worried I may accidentally lose my financial records (paper or digital).**\